Biden looks for a big win in South Carolina’s Democratic primary after pushing for state to go first - The Boston Globe

 Biden’s campaign, the DNC and its other fundraising arms announced raising $97-plus million in the final three months of last year and entered 2024 with $117.4 million in cash on hand.
 Trump amassed about $130 million in 2023′s final quarter and had $42-plus million to start the election year.

 Weissert reported from Washington.
-Associated Press writer Ayanna Alexander in Columbia, South Carolina, contributed to this report.
+Associated Press writers Seung Min Kim in Wilmington, Delaware, and Ayanna Alexander contributed to this report.